hadley/adv-r/Function-operators.md

 * __combine functions__, for example, combining the results of predicate functions with boolean operators, or composing multiple function calls.

 For each class, we'll show you useful function operators, and show you how you can use them as alternative means of describing tasks in R: as combinations of multiple functions instead of combinations of arguments to a single function.
 The goal is not to provide an exhaustive list of every possible functional operator that you could come up with, but to show a selection and demonstrate how well they work together and in concert with functionals.
-You will need to think about and experiment with what function operators help you solve recurring problems with your work.
-The examples in this chapter come from five years of creating function operators in different packages, and from reading about useful operators in other languages.
+For your own work, you will need to think about and experiment with what function operators help you solve recurring problems.

+The examples in this chapter come from five years of creating function operators in different R packages, and from reading about useful operators in other languages.

-## Add additional behaviour
+### In other languages

+Function operators are used extensively in FP languages like haskell.
+They are an important part of modern js programming, like in the [underscore.js](http://underscorejs.org/) library, and are particularly common in coffescript, since the syntax for anonymous functions is so concise.
+Stack based languages like Forth and Factor use function operators almost exclusively, since it is rare to refer to variables by name.
+Python's decorators are just function operators by a different name, as explained in detail by the answers to this [stackoverflow question](http://stackoverflow.com/questions/739654/).
+They are very rare in Java, because it's difficult to manipulate functions (although possible if you wrap them up in stategy-type objects, such), and also rare in C++; while it's possible to create objects that work like functions ("functors") by overloading the `()` operator, modifying these objects with other functions is not a common programming technique.
+This may change in the future as C++ 11 introduces more functional tools in the standard library, such as partial application (`std::bind`).

+## Behavioural FOs

 The first class of FOs are those that leave the inputs and outputs of a function unchanged, but add some extra behaviour.
 In this section, we'll see functions that:

 * log to disk everytime a function is run
 * automatically print how long it took to run
-* add a delay to avoid swamping a server
+* add a delay to avoid swamping a server with work
 * print to console every n invocations (useful if you want to check on a long running process)
 * save time by caching previous function results

-To make this concrete, imagine we want to download a long vector of urls with `download.file()`.
+To make these use cases concrete, imagine we want to download a long vector of urls with `download.file()`.
 That's pretty simple with `lapply()`:

 ```R
 lapply(urls, download.file, quiet = TRUE)
 ```

 But because it's such a long list we want to print some output so that we know it's working (we'll print a `.` every ten urls), and we also want to avoid hammering the server, so we add a small delay to the function between each call.
-That leads to a rather more complicated for loop, since we can no longer use `lapply()` because we need an external counter:
+That leads to a rather more complicated for loop; we can no longer use `lapply()` because we need an external counter.

 ```R
 i <- 1